LukeEmmet/GeminiLUACH/README.md

 ### "Responds to" 💭 U+1F4AD

-Intended meaning: *The current page provides commentary or response to the linked URL.*
+Intended meaning: *The current page provides commentary or response to this linked URL.*

 Automated crawlers and bots can use the existence of such an element to build a database of commentary between pages.

 ### "Logo" (U+1F33C) 🌼

-Intended meaning: *The linked URL provides the preferred logo that may be shown on this page.*
+Intended meaning: *The linked URL contains the preferred logo that may be shown on this page.*

 The size and location of the display of the logo is determined by the client.